smarticoai/public-api/docs/classes/WSAPI.md

 Reports an impression event for an engagement (when engagement content is displayed to the user).
 Use this method to track when users view engagement content such as inbox messages, popups.
+When using for Inbox cases, you need to use message guid as engagement_uid, and pass 31 as activityType.

 **Example**:
 ```